gmc-code/PC-microbit-micropython/docs/lessons2/gestures.rst

             .. tab-item:: Q1

-                Modify the code to reset the count back to 0 when the A button is pressed.
+                Modify the code to reset the count back to 0 when the A-button is pressed.

                 .. code-block:: python